cestella/cestella.github.io/_posts/2014-10-24-pyspark-openpayments-analysis.markdown

 data.
 No data-oriented project can survive if starved of data and almost all Hadoop projects are data-oriented.

-Hadoop was a Topiary Sculpture
+Hadoop is Still Maturing as a Platform
 ---

 When I was young, I liked to climb trees.
 Growing up in rural Louisiana, I had plenty of opportunities on this front.
 As such, I got fairly good at picking out a good climbing tree.
 There is a non-zero intersection of trees which are good for climbing and trees which are pretty to look at or have some satisfying structural characteristics.